serg-io/backbone-dynamodb/README.md

 When a model is fetched from DynamoDB, this method is called once for each date attribute in the model's attributes to convert dates from their string representations into instances of `Date`.
-The default behaviour is to instantiate a `Date` using the provided string value.
+The default behaviour is to instantiate a `Date` using the provided string value (`return new Date( string );`).
 Overwrite this method to customize how date strings are deserialized according to your needs, you might also need to overwrite `serializeDate`, `isSerializedDate`, and/or `serializedDateExp`.

 The deserialization process is recursive, therefore this method is also called for nested date values.